ampproject/amphtml/extensions/amp-consent/amp-consent.md

   - websites
   - stories
 teaser:
   text: Provides the ability to collect and store a user's consent through a UI control.
+Also provides the ability to block other AMP components based on the user's consent.
 ---

 <!--